kimatron/deepbreath/TESTING.md

         *Solution:* Deleted some unnecessary code above that was overriding the color change in my .social-icon code.

     3. An inner scroll bar was causing issues with the footer, causing it to overlap over the side of the page.

         *Solution:* Disabled scrolling in the main content code.

+    4. When changing file names in explorer on VS code or codeanywhere, the name changes were showing up on GitHub for some reason.

+*Solution:* I had to delete files from GitHub and reupload them, and change testing.md to TESTING.md in GitHub Manually

+5. When copying file paths from explorer it was giving me a path with \ instead of /.
+The images were still showing in preview, but not from the deployed page.

+*Solution:* Manually change all slashes

     ---
 + ### Unsolved bugs
     - Map was throwing an error in the validator, when I deleted the warning code, the map is now smaller than I originally planned for it's container.